 - ACT Gambling and Racing Commission – Australian Capital Territory

-The ACT Gambling and Racing Commission seek to minimise the possibility of criminal or unethical activity in order to satisfy stakeholders’ expectations in relation to the regulation and oversight of gaming and wagering operations in the Territory.
+The ACT Gambling and Racing Commission seek to minimise the possibility of criminal or unethical activity in order to satisfy stakeholders’ expectations in relation to the regulation and oversight of online gaming and wagering operations in the Territory.

 - Independent Gambling Authority – South Australia